ietf-wg-cellar/matroska-specification/streaming.md

 ## File Access

-File access can simply be reading a file located on your computer, but it also includes accessing a file from an HTTP (web) server or CIFS (Windows share) server.
+File access can simply be reading a file located on your computer, but it also includes accessing a file from an HTTP (web) server or Common Internet File System (CIFS) (Windows share) server.
 These protocols are usually safe from reading errors, and seeking in the stream is possible.
 However, when a file is stored far away or on a slow server, seeking can be an expensive operation and should be avoided.
 The guidelines in (#implementation-recommendations), when followed, help reduce the number